 There are multiple laws that govern advance care planning and end-of-life medical decision making regarding life-sustaining treatment in New York State.
 New York Public Health Law (NYSPHL) is based on the nationally recommended ethical framework for end-of-life medical decisions.

 Information about the specific laws and regulations including DNR Law, Health Care Proxy Law, Family Health Care Decisions Act and the Surrogate Court Procedure’s Act (SCPA) §1750-b law are all available in the Ethics & Laws section.

 In contrast, this area of the website is dedicated to the process clinicians use to honor the ethical framework and legal requirements for end-of-life discussions and MOLST completion.
-To ensure physicians, nurse practitioners and other clinicians engaged in thoughtful MOLST discussions do so within scope of practice and consistently comply with NYSPHL, the New York State Department of Health (NYSDOH) developed MOLST Checklists for Adults and Children.
-To assist physicians and nurse practitioners who want to correctly document the information required by the laws and Checklists, MOLST Chart Documentation Forms have also been developed to accompany them.
+To ensure physicians, nurse practitioners, physician assistants, and other clinicians engaged in thoughtful MOLST discussions do so within scope of practice and consistently comply with NYSPHL, the New York State Department of Health (NYSDOH) developed MOLST Checklists for Adults and Children.
+To assist physicians, nurse practitioners, and physician assistants who want to correctly document the information required by the laws and Checklists, MOLST Chart Documentation Forms have also been developed to accompany them.
 While using the Chart Documentation Forms or Checklists is not mandatory, the content captured on them is mandatory and must be otherwise documented in the medical record.